Impact

 Risk and Exploitability

-The CVE is rated as High by Chromium’s own severity analysis.
-No EPSS score is available, and it is not listed in the CISA KEV catalog, suggesting it may not be widely exploited yet.
-However, the attack requires that the renderer process have already been compromised, which could occur through zero‑day exploitation of another Chrome weakness or via malicious extensions with high privileges.
-If that foothold is achieved, the crafted HTML can be delivered remotely and the isolation bypass performed with low additional cost.
+The CVE has a CVSS score of 4.7, indicating moderate severity.
+Its EPSS score is < 1%, and it is not listed in the CISA KEV catalog, suggesting that it may not yet be widely exploited.
+However, the attack requires that the renderer process have already been compromised, which could happen through zero‑day exploitation of another Chrome weakness or through malicious extensions with high privileges.
+Based on the description, it is inferred that if a foothold in the renderer is achieved, the crafted HTML can be delivered remotely and the isolation bypass performed with low additional cost.

 OpenCVE Enrichment